 An epic fantasy adventure

 Gloomhaven is one of the biggest and best board games on the tabletop.
-It’s a sprawling fantasy tabletop RPG in a box, a legacy board game where the world permanently changes in response to your decisions and a highly strategic co-op board game where victory or failure comes down to mastering your unique character’s deck of cards and working with the rest of your adventuring party.
+It’s a sprawling fantasy tabletop RPG in a box, a legacy game where the world permanently changes in response to your decisions and a highly strategic co-op game where victory or failure comes down to mastering your unique character’s deck of cards and working with the rest of your adventuring party.

 In other words, there’s a lot in Gloomhaven’s hefty coffee table-sized box besides the hundreds of tokens and cards, packages full of surprises, and miniatures.
 The Tabletop Simulator mod of the popular board game similarly comes stocked with a whole lot of stuff.
 There’s both the original game’s campaign - spanning dozens of scenarios and many, many hours - and the content from the Forgotten Circles expansion.